Canop/bacon/website/docs/cookbook.md

 # Configure Clippy lints

-The jobs in the `bacon.toml` file are specific to your projects, there's no reason not to adapt them for its specificities.
+Jobs in the `bacon.toml` file are specific to your projects, there's no reason not to adapt them for its specificities.

 You may for example want to tune the clippy rules: